 One immediate feature Pros will love on the Milwaukee cordless staple gun has to do with how you bounce between single fire and “bump fire” modes.
 There’s no switch.
 You simply press the tool down and pull the trigger for single fire.
 For contact actuation, just pull the trigger first.
-When the safety tip is push back against the work surface, the staple fires automatically.
-In this way you can move in and out of precision firing situations (along the edge of a stud, for example).
+When the safety tip is pushed back against the work surface, the staple fires automatically.
+In this way, you can move in and out of precision firing situations (along the edge of a stud, for example).

 This Milwaukee cordless Staple Gun Has Bumpers!

 Working on a roof had me laying the tool down quite a bit as opposed to placing it into my tool belt.
 Milwaukee placed convenient bumpers along the side of the tool.
 These took the brunt of the abuse and kept me from having to feel as if I needed to be careful when setting the tool down.

 I also tested the Milwaukee cordless staple gun while building a home theater riser.
 It allowed me to quickly secure the carpet to the sides of the riser frame until I was ready to double up on the corners.
 Obviously, this presented a specialized case, so don’t go grabbing for the Milwaukee M12 stapler when laying carpet over a wood floor or large space!
 In this application I found the staple placement to be critical as I wanted to secure the material without pinching the loops.
 Using the actuator tip, I was able to achieve a very consistent placement.